duckback00/dxapikit/API/README.txt

 Jetstream - Branches
-	Create a Branch from a Bookmark			Filename: jetstream_branch_create_from_bookmark_jq.sh Create a Branch from the lastest Timestamp	Filename: jetstream_branch_create_from_latest_jq.sh Create a Branch from a provided Timestamp	Filename: jetstream_branch_create_from_timestamp_jq.sh Active/Delete a Branch				Filename: jetstream_branch_operations_jq.sh
+	Create a Branch from a Bookmark			Filename: jetstream_branch_create_from_bookmark_jq.sh Create a Branch from the Latest Timestamp	Filename: jetstream_branch_create_from_latest_jq.sh Create a Branch from a provided Timestamp	Filename: jetstream_branch_create_from_timestamp_jq.sh Active/Delete a Branch				Filename: jetstream_branch_operations_jq.sh